ishantheperson/F0/README.md

 ## Limitations
 Currently a very small subset is implemented.
-There is no pattern matching or sum/product types.
+There is no pattern matching or sum types.

 Recursion is implemented using the callstack, so it's possible to get a stack overflow